With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 If you take any vitamins and supplements, you should also make a list of these, just like you did with your medications.
-Remember to keep a copy in your wallet and give one to your emergency contact, family members and a trusted friend.
+Remember to keep a copy in your wallet and give one to your emergency contact, family members, and a trusted friend.

 For example, blood pressure medications are made to lower blood pressure and heart rate.
 If you take potassium supplements with your blood pressure medication, you could inadvertently cause your blood pressure or heart rate to drop too low, which can be fatal.
 It’s wise to tell your doctor everything you’re taking.

-When it comes to storage of vitamins and supplements, you have a bit more freedom.
+When it comes to the storage of vitamins and supplements, you have a bit more freedom.
 Most vitamins look very different from each other, so it’s not as easy to get them confused.
-Keeping vitamins and supplements in a seven day pill case or other container is a good way to make sure you take your vitamins every day.
+Keeping vitamins and supplements in a seven-day pill case or other container is a good way to make sure you take your vitamins every day.
 Personally, I set out all my vitamins for the day in an empty prescription bottle with the label removed.